-The cathedral is covered by stone of three colors, white, red and green: the white consists of Apuan Marble, the red is Red Marly Limestone and Red Ammonitic Limestone, the green is Serpentinite.
+The cathedral is covered by stone of three colours, white, red and green: the white consists of Apuan Marble, the red is Red Marly Limestone and Red Ammonitic Limestone, the green is Serpentinite.
 The base of the Cathedral is in Pietraforte Sandstone like the steps of the north side.
 The cupola is covered with red tiles, the ribs and the lantern are in Apuan Marble; the two-colors coating of the drum consists of Apuan Marble and Serpentinite; the upper part of the drum is in Pietraforten Sandstone.